autoplot/documentation/javadoc/org/autoplot/util/TickleTimer.md

-# org.autoplot.util.TickleTimerTickleTimer is a timer that fires once it's been left alone for
+# org.autoplot.util.TickleTimer

- a while.
+TickleTimer is a timer that fires once it's been left alone for a while.
 The idea is the keyboard can be pecked away and the change event will not be fired until the keyboard is idle.

  java.util.Timer performs very similar functionality.

-TickleTimer( long delay, java.beans.PropertyChangeListener listener )
+# TickleTimer( long delay, java.beans.PropertyChangeListener listener )

 ***